-Factor Potential concerns Cost of implementing comprehensive functionality requirements Compliance with the Freeview HD trademark licence requires the incorporation of a range of new features which have been defined in D-Book v6.1 (such as: sub-titling, audio-description and automatic retuning).
+Factor Potential concerns Cost of implementing Compliance with the Freeview HD trademark licence comprehensive requires the incorporation of a range of new features functionality which have been defined in D-Book v6.1 (such as: subrequirements titling, audio-description and automatic retuning).
 While these features will provide benefits to many users, their implementation will result in software development and testing costs.
 Given complete freedom it is unlikely that manufacturers would choose to incorporate all of these features into their products.
-For example, very few standard definition Freeview devices include audio-description functionality today (although this was standardised more than five years Cost of third-party compliance testing ago).
-In order to deliver a reliable and consistent consumer experience Freeview requires that all Freeview HD receivers demonstrate compliance through comprehensive third-party testing.
+For example, very few standard definition Freeview devices include audio- description functionality today (although this was standardised more than five years ago).
+Cost of third-party In order to deliver a reliable and consistent consumer compliance testing experience Freeview requires that all Freeview HD receivers demonstrate compliance through comprehensive third-party testing.
 Manufacturers who are seeking a Freeview HD trademark licence for their products have to meet the cost of this third party testing.
 Several manufacturers have indicated that they would much prefer a self-certification testing regime to avoid these costs.
-Reluctance to include Freeview branding within on-screen EPG More sophisticated products, including certain high-end iDTVs, already incorporate EPGs which provide access to selected additional services, such as the internet, YouTube, news and weather reports.
+Reluctance to include More sophisticated products, including certain high-end Freeview branding iDTVs, already incorporate EPGs which provide access to within on-screen EPG selected additional services, such as the internet, YouTube, news and weather reports.
 Freeview's requirement that EPGs must carry Freeview branding creates some tensions with some of the largest manufacturers (including Sony, Panasonic and Samsung) who may wish to create their own 'portals' to a range of other services and content.
 Desire to obtain competitive advantage by providing no content management controls Given complete freedom, some manufacturers would want to avoid any costs associated with implementing content management technologies, and they would want to provide consumers totally unrestricted use of all content (including allowing unencrypted HD copies to be uploaded to the internet).
 These manufacturers would argue that it is the responsibility of broadcasters and rights-holders to enforce content rights through technologies such as conditional access; and that, in any case, manufacturers are not responsible for how consumers may choose to use a product.
-Commitment to business models which are not fully aligned with the Freevlew brand Top Up TV and BT Vision have business models which, although dependent on access to Freeview channels, are not fully aligned with the Freeview brand.
-It is, therefore, possible that they will not chose to make products which meet all requirements of the Freeview HD trademark.
+Commitment to Top Up TV and BT Vision have business models which, business models which although dependent on access to Freeview channels, are are not fully aligned not fully aligned with the Freeview brand.
+It is, therefore, with the Freeview unlikely that products supporting these services will be brand fully compliant with the Freeview HD trademark.